kevinxu48/Data-410-Project-4/index.md

 The Cross-validated MSE for RF is : 16.80957591130398 The Cross-validated MSE for XGB is : 15.731945730590105

-From the MSE values, we clearly see that XGBoost performed far better than any other technique, and that Boosted Lowess performed marginally better than Random Forest, and Lowess Regression came last.
+From the MSE values, we clearly see that XGBoost performed far better than any other technique, and that Boosted Lowess performed marginally better than Random Forest, and Lowess Regression came last, which is different from the results obtained in Project 2 with Lowess beating Random Forest.

 ### Concrete dataset
 Now we will repeat our steps on the concrete strength dataset to verify that the results were not just a fluke.